bernskioldmedia/ilmenite-olark/Readme.md

 For this reason, we created this little Olark WordPress plugin to save our and others' time when adding translated chat boxes from Olark.
 In a future plugin version, we aim to support custom texts too.

+This plugin was created by Erik Bernskiold at Bernskiold Media [http://www.bernskioldmedia.com].

 ## Installation & Configuration
 This plugin is available from the WordPress plugin repository.
 Alternatively, you can download the master repository here and upload to your plugins folder.
 Rename the plugin folder 'ilmenite-olark'.